Innovative Ideas to boost Customer Retention

 Consequentially, being a good communicator and adviser puts you at an advantage when it comes to renewals.
 If you already know where potential roadblocks are in the customer journey you can preemptively isolate the problems and take appropriate measures to resolve them.

 When I started my first position at a SaaS company, I had the unique experience of being a part of a large acquisition.
 I was looking forward to the new challenges and to see how my role would develop at this new company.
 There was only one problem- everyone who worked in management quit and I had no idea what I was supposed to be doing anymore.
 I spent a few months without a team or a manager, I would check in occasionally with different teams but in reality, very little was communicated to me about my position leaving me feeling quite confused to say the least.

-We see a similar situation during a customer onboarding.
+We see a similar situation during a Learn more about employee training and support.
 Customers believe that using your software is going to produce positive results and increase business.
 If it isn’t, they want to know why.
 It happens all too often that customers are left in the dark after onboarding and begin to feel isolated.
 Keeping them informed of developments that involve them, particularly with regard to their goals.
 Even if there isn’t an update to provide, it’s better to say something than to not.

 In a SaaS business, customer success professionals rely heavily on a top functioning software solution.
 Unfortunately, there will always be system bugs and technical issues that will need to be resolved.

 User experience is one of the main influences which affects the customer experience.
 It is a bit unfair in the sense that your role really doesn’t influence the performance of the product.

 Somewhat similar to eating at a restaurant and being served unappetizing food.
 Even if the server did not personally make the food, people tend to hold some of the blame on them.